nasa/harmony-trajectory-subsetter/README.md

 conda env create -f ../environment.yaml && conda activate trajectory-subsetter-local-dev
 ```

 and create a `makeit_local_conda` file here.
-Remember to replace the file path to h5c++.
-Note that the first build may take longer.
+Remember to replace the file paths as needed.
+Note that the first build may take longer.<br>
+Note: When the latest version of `hdfeos5` is available in conda (newer than 5.1.16), the if statement may be removed.

 ```
 #!/bin/bash

-if [ ! -f "./hdfeos5/include/HE5_GctpFunc.h" ] || [ ! -f "./hdfeos5/gctp/src/libGctp.la" ]; then
+if [ ! -f "./hdfeos5/include/HE5_GctpFunc.h" ] || [ ! -f "./hdfeos5/lib/libGctp.a" ]; then
-    echo "The required header and library files do not exit - building  hdfeos5 library..." git clone https://git.earthdata.nasa.gov/scm/sitc/hdfeos5.git && cd hdfeos5
+    echo "The required header and library files do not exist - building  hdfeos5 library..." git clone https://git.earthdata.nasa.gov/scm/sitc/hdfeos5.git && cd hdfeos5
-    ./configure && make && make install
+    ./configure prefix=/Path/to/trajectorysubsetter/subsetter/hdfeos5 && make && make install
     cd ../
 fi